 top of page

 The lab is focussed on the growing need for large-scale, systematic, structured, and quantitative phenotypic and genomic research in rare genomic variants.
 We work with data collected by our group as well as collaborators, in individuals who carry specific high-risk factors for psychiatric conditions such as the 16p11.2, 1q21.1, 15q13.3.
-We also investigate genome-wide, the effects of rare recurrent and non-recurrent CNVs and SNVs on cognition and brain architecture.
+We also investigate genome-wide, the effects of rare recurrent and non-recurrent CNVs and short variants on cognition and brain architecture.

 PROJECTS